captechconsulting/Go-API-Postgres-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 `godotenv` is used to load values from `.env` files into system environment variables.
 This allows us to define these values in a `.env` file for local development.

 Now, find the `internal/config/config.go` file.
 This is where we'll define the struct to contain our environment variables.

+Add the struct definition below to the file:

 ```go
 // Config holds the application configuration settings.
 The configuration is loaded from